xorpaul/g10k/README.md

 ```
 Usage of ./g10k:
   -branch string
-        which git branch of the Puppet environment to update, e.g. core_foobar
+        which git branch of the Puppet environment to update.
+Just the branch name, e.g. master, qa, dev
   -cachedir string
         allows overriding of the g10k config file cachedir setting, the folder in which g10k will download git repositories and Forge modules
   -check4update
         only check if the is newer version of the Puppet module avaialable.
 Does implicitly set dryrun to true
   -checksum
         get the md5 check sum for each Puppetlabs Forge module and verify the integrity of the downloaded archive.
 Increases g10k run time!
+  -clonegit
+        populate the Puppet environment with a git clone of each git Puppet module.
+Helpful when developing locally with -puppetfile
   -config string
         which config file to use
   -debug
         log debug output, defaults to false
   -dryrun
         do not modify anything, just print what would be changed
+  -environment string
+        which Puppet environment to update.
+Source name inside the config + '_' + branch name, e.g. foo_master, foo_qa, foo_dev
   -force
         purge the Puppet environment directory and do a full sync
   -gitobjectsyntaxnotsupported